 If I haven’t made it clear already, Grillo’s character is not given another name.
 He’s just Wheelman, a seedy professional that keeps his identity under wraps when he’s driving robbers to a bank job.
-He does have a backstory, but let’s be honest, the only thing that’s important here is Grillo being badass and trying not to get shot by the people who want him dead.
+He does have a backstory, but let’s be honest, the only thing that’s important here is Grillo being badass and trying not to get shot.

 It’s not a smart film, I’ll admit.
 The camera work is clever, but it is not much more than driving.
 Also, the dialogue is sometimes laughably bad.
 It doesn’t feel real and there is so much pointless swearing.
-I don’t expect life-like realism in action-thrillers, but Rush could have at least been imaginative with the dialogue.
+I don’t expect a huge amount of realism in action-thrillers, but Rush could have at least been imaginative with the dialogue.

 There are plenty of films that are similar, but many aren’t nearly as cool as Wheelman.
 It embraces its own genre-trappings for a tense ride that’s all about speed, timing and getting the job done.

 Stars: Frank Grillo, Caitlin Carmichael, Garret Dillahunt, Wendy Moniz